react-native-datetimepicker/datetimepicker/README.md

 #### `locale` (`optional`, `iOS only`)

 Allows changing the locale of the component.
+This affects the displayed text and the date / time formatting.
 By default, the device's locale is used.
 Please note using this prop is discouraged due to not working reliably in all picker modes.
 Prefer localization as documented in [Localization note](#localization-note).

 ```js